 Learning a musical instrument can benefit student performance across the curriculum as research suggests it has a positive impact on brain development and skills such as self-discipline and concentration.
 Most of all, playing an instrument can bring joy and friendship and open a door to what can become for some a lifelong hobby.
 At Newman large numbers of students choose to continue to learn a musical instrument.
 These lessons are in addition to classroom music lessons, but do take place during the school day.
 Lessons are provided by teachers from the Brighton & Hove Music Service who visit Cardinal Newman each week.
 There is a termly charge for group lessons.
 Some students are entitled to 30%, 70% or 100% subsidies enabling them to have free lessons.
 The school or music hub may be able to support by loaning an instrument.

-You can apply online for instrumental and vocal lessons at:

-https://createmusic.org.uk/for-children-and-young-people/lessons-at-school/, or contact Mrs Lane, Director of Music by email for more information about financial support.
+You can apply online for instrumental and vocal lessons at www.bhma.org.uk or contact Mrs Lane, Director of Music by email for more information about financial support.
 Lessons are provided on: